 The text, cover and signature sheets for a prospective initiative petition must be approved in writing by the City Elections Officer before the chief petitioners may begin circulating the petition.
 The chief petitioners must comply with specific detailed requirements when preparing their cover and signature sheets.
-Failure to comply with the requirements in Appendix C of this packet will delay the receipt of written approval to circulate.
+Failure to comply with the requirements will delay the receipt of written approval to circulate.

 After preparing the cover and signature sheets for the prospective initiative petition, the chief petitioners submit a draft to the City Elections Officer for review.
 If the text of the prospective initiative is not printed on the cover sheet, a complete copy of the text must also be submitted with the draft cover and signature sheets.
 Cover and signature sheets may only be submitted for approval by a chief petitioner or authorized agent, either by email or in person.

 The City Elections Officer prepares a written notice to the chief petitioners detailing any corrections which must be made to the text, cover or signature sheets before they can be approved for circulation.

 Once the text, cover and signature sheets meet all of the requirements, the City Elections Officer notifies the chief petitioners in writing of approval to circulate the initiative petition.

 Step Seven - Circulation

 Once the chief petitioners receive written approval of the cover and signature sheets from the City Elections Officer, the chief petitioners may collect signatures needed to place the initiative on the ballot.
 Signature requirements and filing deadlines are included in Appendix D of the City initiative packet.
 A petition cannot be accepted unless it contains 100% of the required number of signatures.
 Signatures must be submitted no less than four months before the intended election date.

 If the chief petitioners intend to mail, email or post on a website (via the e-sheet, SEL 348) the cover and signature sheets to prospective signers, the text must be included with each mailing or electronic communication.